/ 4 min

 Causes Of Dehydration

 Hot Showers: Hot showers can strip the protective oils from the skin’s surface, leading to dryness and potential damage.
 These oils are crucial for maintaining the elasticity and structure of the skin.
 Without them, the skin can become dry and prone to breaking down.
+To counteract this, try reducing the water temperature during showers and limit the duration.
+Applying a hydrating foot cream or lotion immediately after showering helps lock in moisture and replenish the oils lost during the hot water exposure.
 Protecting and nourishing the skin during the winter is important to prevent dryness and discomfort.

 Continue Reading